The past affects the present even without our being aware of it.

 Therapists specializing in trauma:

-Below is a little more information about how our therapists will help you using these efficient and effective methods.
+Below is a little more information about how our therapists will help you using this efficient and effective method.

 Brainspotting is an empirically proven brain-based method of working through trauma, anxiety, depression, weight loss, addiction, chronic pain, performance anxiety (whether sexual, sports, artistic, or workplace) and other conditions.